indrajithekanayake/portfolio/content/talks/2022/Getting started with DevOps.md

   - 2022_talks
 ---

-Getting started with DevOps at IEEE Student Branch [Pranveer Singh Institute Of Technology](https://www.psit.ac.in/), Kanpur, India.
+Getting started with DevOps at IEEE Student Branch <a href="https://www.psit.ac.in/" target="_blank">Pranveer Singh Institute Of Technology</a>, Kanpur, India.

 **Event Photographs:**
 <p >